 Speaking of wildlife, wait until you see the variety of birds that are drawn to the plants and marshes here.
 As you walk with your children down one of the many trails, listen to the sounds of the peaceful pond, and drink in all of the garden’s natural beauty, it’s easy to forget that you’re in the middle of the city.

 The park is well worth the drive.
 You and your children will enjoy giant sculptures created by local artists.
 You are even able to climb and play on some of the pieces.
 This is a great space for children to interact with nature and art at the same time.

 French Regional Park

-You and your children will love the kayaking, canoeing, fishing, playing on the huge wooden playground, riding bikes on the trials, swimming, and hiking.
+You and your children will love kayaking, canoeing, fishing, playing on the huge wooden playground, riding bikes on the trails, swimming, and hiking.
 The park has it all.
 Bring a picnic lunch, and spend the whole day.

 Teddy Bear Park

 The unique park was designed with your small ones in mind.
 Although your whole family will enjoy the park, children 7 years old and younger will love the teddy bear theme and the play equipment made for toddlers.

 Few things help relieve stress more than the sights and sounds of a walk around a body of water.
 Many of our favorite parks are anchored by lakes.
 Here are a few of the best lake parks.

 The park connects Cedar Lake with Lake Calhoun.
 You can kayak to the park’s two inland islands to explore them.
 During winter, the park offers ice skates rentals during winter and a warming shelter with coffee and hot chocolate.